Milltown Institute of Theology and Philosophy: Library sale

 Following the closure of the Institute, books from its library were sold in London in 2017 by Sotheby's.
 The sale included rare and important books bequeathed to the Irish province of the Jesuits by the bibliophile judge William O'Brien upon his death in 1899.

 Jesuit-DCU partnership

 The Dublin City University Jesuit Library Partnership saw the Milltown Park Library's 140,000 volumes move to Woodlock Hall in DCU's All Hallows College Campus, where the Theology faculty is based, on a ten-year loan.

 Spirituality Institute for Research and Education (SpIRE)

-SpIRE was set up in 2016 SpIRE to raise awareness of spirituality as an applied academic discipline.
+SpIRE was set up in 2015 SpIRE to raise awareness of spirituality as an applied academic discipline.
 Starting in August 2016, SpIRE in conjunction with the Waterford Institute of Technology, began to deliver an MA in Applied Spirituality from Milltown Park, Dublin.
 This MA, along with PhDs in spirituality studies are awarded by the South East Technological University (SETU) following the creation of that university in May 2022.

+SpIRE replaced the Spiritual Capital Ireland Centre conceived by Dr Michael O’Sullivan, SJ (Director of the MA in Applied Spirituality at Milltown Institute), Dr Michael Howlett (Head of the Dept of Applied Arts, Waterford Institute of Technology), and Dr Bernadette Flanagan, PBVM (Director of Research, All Hallows College) as a new Inter-Institutional Centre for Spirituality and Social Transformation.
+The Centre was launched on 10th December, 2008, the 40th anniversary of the death of Thomas Merton.

+Dr Howlett and Dr Flanagan, representing the collaborating third level institutions, spoke at the launch about the plans for the new Centre, while Dr Rana Jawad, Leverhulme Research Fellow, Spiritual Capital Project, University of Manchester, and Dr O’Sullivan, the European member of the Governing Board of the International Society for the Study of Christian Spirituality and of the Steering Committee of the Christian Spirituality Study Group of the American Academy of Religion, gave presentations on spiritual capital and social transformation.

+The launch event at Waterford Institute of Technology was held under the auspices of the SophiaEuropa Research Project, funded by the Metanexus Institute.
+A similar event was held at All Hallows College on 25 February 2009 with Dr Chris Baker, Director of Research for the William Temple Foundation, as the keynote speaker.
+The Centre was replaced by SpIRE following the closure of All Hallows College in 2015.
+The co-founders of SpIRE are Dr Flanagan and Dr O'Sullivan.
+SpIRE is a registered charity (www.spiritualityinstitute.ie).